2006 World Series: A pair of battered ballclubs

 Thus, both the Tigers and Cardinals were clear underdogs in their matches, against the New York Yankees and San Diego Padres, respectively.
 The Tigers' pitching took care of the vaunted Yankees lineup, and won their series 3–1.
 The Cardinals also won their series 3–1, including the first two games in San Diego.
 The Tigers then swept the Oakland Athletics in the ALCS, winning game four on a three-run walk-off home run by Magglio Ordóñez in the bottom of the ninth.
 The Cardinals won their series against the New York Mets with the help of a ninth-inning home run by Yadier Molina in a tense Game 7.

-The Tigers had home-field advantage in the Series, due to the AL's 3–2 win over the NL in the 77th Major League Baseball All-Star Game on July 11 at PNC Park in Pittsburgh.
+The Tigers had home-field advantage in the Series, due to the AL's 3–2 win over the NL in the All-Star Game on July 11 at PNC Park in Pittsburgh.
 These two teams had already played against each other in a three-game series in June 2006, where the Tigers swept the Cardinals 3–0 in Detroit, part of an eight-game Cardinals losing streak.
 This was the first time since 2000 that teams meeting during the regular season met again in the World Series.

 The Series marked the third time in a row that both teams sought to win a championship after at least a 20-year drought.
 In 2004, the Boston Red Sox ended their 86-year hiatus by defeating the Cardinals; in 2005 the Chicago White Sox ended an 88-year drought by defeating the Houston Astros, who were competing in their first World Series after 43 seasons.
 The Tigers had not appeared in the World Series since winning it in 1984.
-The Cardinals last won in 1982, losing three times since then, in 1985, 1987 and 2004.
+The Cardinals last won in 1982, losing three times since then, in 1985, 1987, and 2004.

 The Tigers were the eighth wild card team to compete in the World Series since MLB introduced the wild card in 1994.
 A wild-card team participated in the Series from 2002 to 2007.

 Riding the momentum they built up during their surprisingly easy ALDS and ALCS victories, Detroit entered the Series as a prohibitive favorite.
-Bob Nightengale of USA Today expressed popular sentiment when he said "Tigers in three".
+Bob Nightengale of USA Today expressed popular sentiment when he wrote "Tigers in three".